badbeaver/TEM.rte/README.md

 Made by Nikolai and Nikolai

-We make out mods FUNNY and UNORIGINAL @tm
+We make our mods FUNNY and UNORIGINAL @tm